NNDB

 Writers: Frank Nugent; Laurence Stallings

-From a novel by: James Warner Bellah (short stories)
+From short stories by: James Warner Bellah

 NameOccupationBirthDeathKnown for